notSam25/LadueQuotes/README.md

 >  "No cap, I wanna fuck sam in the ass" - AmIr YuKlashev
 >
 >  "I'll glady have sex with him right now!" - Amir YuKlashec
+>
+>  "100% of ladue teachers want to murder children" - Hannuh BeaR